wp-plugins/wp-cms-post-control/readme.txt

 = 2.22 =

 * 18th June 2010
-* LAST VERSION TO BE COMPATIBILE WITH WORDPRESS 2.9
+* LAST VERSION TO BE COMPATIBLE WITH WORDPRESS 2.9
 * WordPress 3.0 first pass compatibility

 = 2.21 =